GabrielRF/Telegram-Safe-Bot/README.md

 #####To do
 * Add Get Except to the user input
 * Hash on images/files
-* Password creation defined by alphabet
+* Password creation defined by alphabet (Letters only is already working)
 * Password creation with length defined by the user